andrepl/GPExtras/README.md

 GPExtras
 ========

-**ATTENTION: This plugin does NOT work with Grief Prevention by bigscary.
+**ATTENTION: This plugin does NOT work with [Grief Prevention](http://github.com/Tux2/GriefPrevention/) by bigscary (and Tux2).
 It's an addon for a completely incompatible fork of Grief Prevention.
 This, and Grief Prevention TNG Will be undergoing name changes in the near future, sorry for any confusion.**

 Addons for [Grief Prevention TNG](http://github.com/andrepl/GriefPreventionTNG/)